Management of attention deficit hyperactivity disorder: History

 The first reported evidence of stimulant medication used to treat children with concentration and hyperactivity problems came in 1937.
 Charles Bradley in Providence, Rhode Island, reported that a group of children with behavioral problems improved after being treated with the stimulant Benzedrine.
 In 1954, the stimulant methylphenidate (Ritalin, which was first produced in 1944) became available; it remains one of the most widely prescribed medications for ADHD.
 Initially the drug was used to treat narcolepsy, chronic fatigue, depression, and to counter the sedating effects of other medications.
 The drug began to be used for ADHD in the 1960s and steadily rose in use.

 In 1975, pemoline (Cylert) was approved by the U.S. FDA for use in the treatment of ADHD.
 While an effective agent for managing the symptoms, the development of liver failure in 14 cases over the next 27 years would result in the manufacturer withdrawing this medication from the market.
 New delivery systems for medications were invented in 1999 that eliminated the need for multiple doses across the day or taking medication at school.
 These new systems include pellets of medication coated with various time-release substances to permit medications to dissolve hourly across an 8–12 hour period (Metadate CD, Adderall XR, Focalin XR) and an osmotic pump that extrudes a liquid methylphenidate sludge across an 8–12 hour period after ingestion (Concerta).

 In 2003, atomoxetine (Strattera) received the first FDA approval for a nonstimulant drug to be used specifically for ADHD.
 In 2007, lisdexamfetamine (Vyvanse) became the first prodrug for ADHD to receive FDA approval.
 In March 2019, a Purdue Pharma subsidiary received approval from the FDA for Adhansia XR, a methylphenidate medication to treat ADHD.

 Cost-effectiveness

 Combined medical management and behavioral treatment is the most effective ADHD management strategy, followed by medication alone, and then behavioral treatment.
 In terms of cost-effectiveness, management with medication has been shown to be the most cost-effective, followed by behavioral treatment, and combined treatment.
 The individually most effective and cost-efficient way is with stimulant medication.
 Additionally, long-acting medications for ADHD, in comparison to short-acting varieties, generally seem to be cost-effective.
 Comorbid (relating to two diseases that occur together, e.g. depression and ADHD) disorders makes finding the right treatment and diagnosis much more costly than when comorbid disorders are absent.

-Dietary supplements

-Individuals with hypokalemic sensory overstimulation are sometimes diagnosed as having attention deficit hyperactivity disorder (ADHD), raising the possibility that a subtype of ADHD has a cause that can be understood mechanistically and treated in a novel way.
-The sensory overload is treatable with oral potassium gluconate.